mjhendrickson/Twitter-Shiny-App/README.md

-# Twitter-Shiny-App
+# Shiny app with Twitter Data

-Shiny app using Twitter data
+This Shiny app is built as a work in progress and will use Twitter data.